-If you’ve been injured, it is your right to ask for justice from those that harmed you.
+If you have suffered an injury, you have the right to pursue justice against those responsible for causing you harm.
 However, making a personal injury claim can be overwhelming, and you may be unsure of where to begin.
 There are many types of personal injury claims to consider.

 Types of Personal Injury Claims